Get

 5. Get Professional Help

 If your dog has already bitten or is getting increasingly aggressive with its resource guarding, you should get professional help to sort the problem out.
-A canine behaviorist will be able to work with you and your dog to identify the cause of the resource guarding and help overcome it.
+A veterinarian or canine behaviorist will be able to work with you and your dog to identify the cause of the resource guarding and help overcome it.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!